 Almost every person I know has a good supply of bleach.
 Bleach has many uses during a crisis event and it can help with survival sanitation as well.
 You can make a quick disinfectant solution with bleach and all you need to do is add ¼ cup of ordinary bleach to 3 cups of water.
 Pour it in a spray bottle and use it to disinfect dirty surfaces.

 This is another item that should be found in your stash and it is a great cleaning item that can last you for a long time.
 You can use antibacterial soap to wash your hands, your body and even your clothes.

 Vodka or other clear liquor will become a great disinfectant when nothing else is available.
 You can use it to disinfect dirty surfaces and as a deodorizer for skin and clothing.
 It can kill even the bacteria for your mouth, just make sure you don’t use too much of it.

 Survival Sanitation, a final word

-Some may find this topic disgusting while others will consider it to be humorous, but we shouldn’t shy away when discussing about survival sanitation in a world that has stopped working.
+Some may find this topic disgusting while others will consider it to be humorous.
+However it may be, we shouldn’t shy away when discussing about survival sanitation in a world that has stopped working.
 Bugging in and living off the grid is not easy and it will not be uncommon for people to contract bacteria illnesses.
 You should know that fecal bacteria can cause diarrhea and vomiting.
 If medical help is not available, it can lead to even worse conditions such as fever and dysentery.
 Your body’s immune system will be challenged in a crisis event and if it cannot fight, you might even die.
 Cleaning after yourself and keeping things tidy will make sure you won’t have to deal with illnesses and you will live to fight another day.

 Stay safe and God Bless!